Destinations, New York, Travel, USA

 Alyssa stands by the NY State Capitol Building in a black jumpsuit

 It’s not a conventional birthday getaway destination, but a $100 flight and the promise of cooler weather drew us to Albany at the start of June (our other cheap flight option for Michael’s birthday?
-Muscle Shoals, Alabama – but that sounded far too hot!).
+Muscle Shoals, Alabama, which sounded far too warm!).

 ALBANY SIGHTS + ATTRACTIONS